 b.
 Number and Length of Bass - Unless additionally restricted by lake regulations, each contestant may weigh in a maximum of five (5) eligible bass per tournament day with a minimum length of 14” with mouth closed and tail compressed.
 Check-it-Stik is the official measuring board for club tournaments.
 Contestants bringing a short bass to the weigh-in station will be penalized the loss of their largest bass.
 Any contestant bringing more than five (5) bass to weigh-in will have their weight for that day disqualified.

 c.
 Dead Bass - A dead fish penalty of .25 (1/4 pound) will be deducted per dead fish from total weight for the day.
-However, no iced (fish from an iced container, but ice may be added to a livewell to cool and condition the water therein for bass survival), frozen nor pale-gilled bass will be weighed.
+However, no iced (fish from an iced container, but ice may be added to a live well to cool and condition the water therein for bass survival), frozen nor pale-gilled bass will be weighed.

 d.
 Tournament Ranking - Tournament award standings will be determined by the net weight (total weight minus all applicable penalties) for the competition day for all contestants, while tournament point standings include only member contestants (not associates and guests).
 Contestants participating in another coordinated event approved by the club are permitted to follow it’s weigh-in rules, and it is the responsibility of the contestant to present the Tournament Director with an official weigh-in slip on the same day (unless another exchange is agreed upon by the Tournament Director) to have their weight for that day counted.

 14. CONSERVATION: This should be of great importance to all of us as anglers/sportsmen.
-Contestants are required to use care when handling fish and while holding them in your livewell during the tournament day.
-Adequate livewells are mandatory on each boat and must provide aeration to maintain fish in good condition.
+Contestants are required to use care when handling fish and while holding them in your live well during the tournament day.
+Adequate live wells are mandatory on each boat and must provide aeration to maintain fish in good condition.
 All live bass are to be returned to the lake after weigh-in.